MetPX/sarracenia/doc/Dev.rst

 *use_pika [true/false]*

-To use or not pika.
+To use pika or not.
 Should you set use_pika to True and python3-pika not installed, the programs will fall back to amqplib.
 The developers should test both API until we are totally migrated to PIKA.

 Note that the *fclean* subscriber looks at files in and keeps files around long enough for them to go through all the other